olileach/ecs-workshop/README.md

 [Follow the instructions to set the environment up when attending the ECS Fargate AWS workshop](https://github.com/olileach/ecs-workshop/raw/main/ecs-fargate-immersion-day-workshop.pdf).

-Once the setup has been completed, log into the Cloud9 environment set up by AWS CloudFormation and run the following command in a terminal window:
+Logging in to your AWS console and running AWS CloudFormation should take 15 minutes or so.
+Once the AWS CloudFormation setup has been completed, log into the Cloud9 environment set up by AWS CloudFormation and run the following command in a terminal window:

 ```
 sh ecs-workshop/setup.sh
 ```

-Once the setup is complete, [Follow the instructions found here](https://github.com/olileach/ecs-workshop/raw/main/ecs-fargate-immersion-day-workshop.pdf)
+The setup.sh file will configure the aws cli and build and deploy 3 docker containers, which are used as part of the workshop.
+Setup should take 3-5 minutes.
+Overall, you should have deployed your ECS Fargate in around 20 minutes and will begin deploying the Blue Red app.

+Good luck with the ECS Fargate workshop.

  ### Author